kailash-manasarovar/statement/docs/timeline/2023/october.md

 ![Naama and Greta](../../content/images/naama-and-greta.jpg)

 - I felt like signing up to help the IDF.
-- Hackers will have been watching along with me.
+- Hackers will have been watching my reactions.
-- I wonder how they felt.
-Were they jeering along with their kind?
-Or could a spark of humanity have flashed across their twisted psyches?
+- Did the gangs decide to visit me this day; a golden opportunity to take advantage of the trauma-retriggering?
+- (It'll be in the porn, of course).
+- Did I hear their jeering celebrations in my own sedated mind?

 ![Ariel](../../content/images/ariel.jpg)